Austrian Uruguayans: Overview

 During the two World Wars thousands of Austrians escaped Europe, most of them fleeing to South America, including a small but significant Austrian-Jewish community.
 The Central Austrian Committee for Latin America was established in Montevideo in 1943.

 The 2011 Uruguayan census revealed 141 people who declared Austria as their country of birth.

-There are some members of the Austrian nobility in Uruguay, such as the Auerspergs.
+There are some members of the Austrian nobility in Uruguay, such as the Habsburgs and the Auerspergs.

 There is an institution, the Alpine Club Montevideo (Alpenländer Verein Montevideo), which was established in 1934 by Austrians and Germans.